jessicasaikia/conditional-random-field-CRF/README.md

 ## Where should you run this code?
 I used Google Colab for this Model:
-1. Simply create a new notebook (or file) on Google Colab.
+1. Create a new notebook (or file) on Google Colab.
 2. Paste the code.
 3. Upload your CSV dataset file to Google Colab.
 4. Please make sure that you update the "path for the CSV" part of the code based on your CSV file name and file path.
 5. Run the code.
 6. The output will be displayed and saved as a different CSV file.

-You can also VScode or any other platform (this code is just a python a code):
+You can also VScode or any other platform (this code is just a python code):
-1. In this case, you will have to make sure you have the necessary libraries installed and dictionaries loaded correctly.
+1. In this case, you will have to make sure you have the necessary libraries installed and datasets loaded correctly.
-2. Simply run the program for the output.
+2. Run the program for the output.

 ## Additional Notes from me
-In case of any help or queries, you can reach out to me in the comments or via my socials.
+If you need any help or questions, feel free to reach out to me in the comments or via my socials.
 My socials are:
 - Discord: jessicasaikia
 - Instagram: jessicasaikiaa
 - LinkedIn: jessicasaikia (www.linkedin.com/in/jessicasaikia-787a771b2)